pen icon

 Take your time

 You will have plenty of time to answer the survey, so don’t feel you have to rush.
-If you add your email address, you can even save your answers and come back to them on another day.
-(If you do this, just make sure you return to the survey and submit it before the survey’s closing date.)
+You can save your answers and come back to them later by choosing ‘save and come back later’.
+Add your email address to receive the link back in to continue where you left off.
+(If you do this, make sure you use the link to continue and submit your answers before the survey closing date.)

 If you don’t understand something, ask